ePages-de/epages-docs/_posts/2015-09-16-introduction-of-recommender-algorithms-for-e-commerce.md

 ##Introduction

-Recommender systems in e-commerce can be seen as a sales personal.
+A recommender system in e-commerce domain can be seen as equivalent of sales personal.
 Like a good sales personal in a store helps increasing sales and building loyalty customer base, recommender system handles sales three ways: browser into buyers, cross-sell and loyalty.

 * **Browsers into buyers:** Visitors to a Web site often look over the site without ever purchasing anything.
 Recommender systems can help customers find products they wish to purchase.